-This great campspot is walking distance to the beach and has some spots to drop a line a line out.
+This great camp spot is walking distance to the beach and has some spots to drop a line out.
 The campsite offers bins, barbies, toilets, a basic children’s playground, good Telstra reception, dump point and generators are allowed.
 Great for an overnight stop over or a week of beach camping.

 Murchison River House Station- Kalbarri

-This place has it all.
+Murchison River House Station- this place has it all!
 Friendly staff and all the amenities to make for a comfortable stay for all campers.

 Our van was backed up along the banks of the Murchison River, with a tyre swing that kept the kids busy.
-Our site had an already made fire pit and all campers are allowed to search for wood on the property.
+Our site had an already made fire pit and all campers were allowed to search for wood on the property.
 This made it fun for the kids to gather wood.